ufcg-lsd/AWSome-Savings/README.md

 ## AWSome Savings

 AWSome Savings is a tool for optimizing costs in AWS EC2.
 AWS provides various market types for its instances, which have different pricing policies.
 The objetive is to determine how many instances should be allocated to each market, in order to satisfy the demand for those instances and minimize the cost.
-This tool is the implementation of a linear programming model.
+This tool is the implementation of a linear programming model (detailed description [here](https://www.overleaf.com/read/fyfghmzfkmtq)).
 It considers 3 markets: on-demand, reserve and savings plan.

 ### Installing dependencies